softwaremill/macwire/README.md

 ## Using dependencies contained in objects

 Finally, it's possible to use the members of a given instance as dependencies.
-Simply pass a `memberOf(someInstance)` as a parameter to `autowire`.
+Simply pass a `autowireMembersOf(someInstance)` as a parameter to `autowire`.

 ## Errors